kksgandhi/personal_site/Insights From the Development of an Urban Planning Educational Game.md

 Discussion
 ---------------

 *Text*, and how it's used was an important factor in *Building Forward*.
 Text is important in actually conveying information, but too much text can feel boring, or worse, condescending.
 At certain times, the bluntness of a message would make players feel like they were being talked at by the developer.
-One thing that helped was making text more diegetic, having it be more a part of the game world.
+One thing that helped was making text more diegetic, having it be more a natural extension of the game's core mechanics and UI.
 For example, an achievement that read "pedestrians now feel safer walking around" was replaced with a character in game saying "I now feel safer walking around with my kids!".
+The achievement felt like a blunt addition on top of the game, but the character talking felt like a part of the game that players more readily accepted, causing players to build their cities specifically to make the in-game characters happy.

 Other benefits came from making text *timely* (having it only show up when relevant), and *meaningful* (removing redundant text and cutting down what remained).

 The simulation was important, insofar as it created a sandbox for players to mess around and visualize their changes in, but I spent a lot of time programming features that didn't actually add to the experience.
 Playtesting would have identified critical features.